stamat/modally/README.md

 ![jquery.modally](https://imgur.com/4OAlRoz.png)

 If there are many different variations of the same functionality, the rule says it's easy to make.
-And the same goes for jQuery modal plugins - they are super easy to make.
+And the same goes for web modal dialogues - they are super easy to make.

-I created this plugin as a repo cause I wrote the same code for every project that required modals, over and over again throughout the years, just because it's trivial and I needed 5 minutes to make it.
+I created this web modal dialog library as a repo cause I wrote the same code for every project that required modals, over and over again throughout the years, just because it's trivial and I needed "5 minutes" to make it.

 But regardless, **life is short - make reusable code!**